Skip to content Skip to main navigation Report an accessibility issue

 The world of scholarship depends on people making their research available to others.
 When that is done electronically, more people can get access at a lower cost, and more knowledge transfer occurs.
 This can stimulate education and research.
 It also can ensure that many people give credit to you for your work, and that your research is cited in others’ publications, which adds to your prestige and can help your future advancement.

-Because of the access restrictions in storing single copies of theses and dissertations on the shelf before they were available electronically, few of these documents were read.
-Electronic access can dramatically increase the number of times your work is read or used.
-Since you spent a great deal of time on your research, it should encourage you to know that others are reading that work.
-Your literature review may guide others, and your results may save others the time of redoing your study.
+Electronic access can dramatically increase the number of times a work is read or used.
+Since a graduate student spends a great deal of time on the research, it should be encouraging to know that others are reading that work.

 With the advent of electronic theses/dissertations, students and universities can easily share knowledge with much lower costs.
-We believe that about 200,000 theses or dissertations are completed each year.
+About 200,000 theses or dissertations are completed each year.
 It would greatly aid graduate education if as many as possible of these were freely available.
 Electronic theses/dissertations are becoming the standard in university libraries.

 Embargo Policy

 Under extraordinary circumstances, this embargo may be extended for one additional 12-month period.
-A former student wishing to extend the embargo period for this additional 12-month period must submit an additional request at least two weeks before the end of the embargo period to Dixie Thompson, dean of the Graduate School, at gradschooldean@utk.edu.
-Make sure to include the reason(s) for requesting this extension, as these requests are approved on a case-by-case basis.
+A former student wishing to extend the embargo period for this additional 12-month period must complete an Embargo Renewal Request form at least two weeks before the end of the embargo period.